retooth2/xenharmlib/doc/quickstart.rst

 You've probably grown so accustomed to it that you didn't even realize until now.

-Let's look at the accidentals: In general they signify a deviation from a natural pitch, in UpDownNotation they signify a deviation *in steps* from the natural pitch.
+Let's look at the accidentals: In general, they signify a deviation from a natural pitch, in UpDownNotation, they signify a deviation *in steps* from the natural pitch.
 You are probably familiar with this from the traditional Western system: